gtgspot/ActionsGPT-Legal-Reasoning-API/README.md

 ## Docs Site (static)

-Point the explorer to your API and build:
+Point the explorer to your API and build.
+The deployed site uses the public API at `https://api.legis.com.au`; override `PAGES_API_BASE` for local testing:

 ```bash
 export PAGES_API_BASE=http://localhost:8000